 Another aspect of traveling after college that you should seriously consider is whether or not you have a job lined up back home.
 Anybody who has graduated college within the past decade is well aware of just how vital it is to nail down a full-time job within the first six months after graduation.
 These days, it’s very common to leave with more than a pocket full of debt.
 As a matter of fact, your average college graduate in the US owes approximately $30,100 following graduation.

 If this is your situation, you should prioritize job seeking over traveling.
 Just because you don’t travel right after graduation, doesn’t mean the opportunity won’t still be there at a later date.
 In fact, traveling after finding yourself a job might open up better travel options for you in the future.

 When accepting a job, be familiar with how much vacation time you receive and when.
 You might be able to travel sooner than expected.

-Traveling after college can be a very exciting and potentially bank-breaking experience.
+Traveling after college can be very exciting, but it can also be a potentially bank-breaking experience.
 Should you try it?
 If you can, definitely!
 You don’t necessarily have to visit exotic places like Seoul, South Korea or Rio de Janiero, Brazil.
-Visiting cities in America like NYC, LA, Dallas, or even Miami can reintroduce you to an entirely new world despite being closer in comparison to a foreign country.
+Visiting cities in America like NYC, LA, Dallas, or even Miami can reintroduce you to an entirely new world even if they are a little closer to home.